Chap 1 - Gathering

 A lock of vantablack hair fills our eyes until a full-grown wolf’s body appears.
 Tufts of midnight fur blend with sand that blow around a nondescript building.
 Tiny follicles surf wind currents as easily as an airborne virus.

-Inside a mobile home ready for the landfill within central Texas, one would wish for the sun to either burn away the sight or disappear altogether.
+Inside a mobile home ready for the landfill within central Texas, one would wish the sun to either burn away the sight or disappear altogether.
 Wall-to-wall blood and gore speak of unbridled savagery.
-The furniture is marred by deep scratches and congealed fluids.
+Deep scratches mar the furniture and congealed fluids.
 A disembodied hand grips a cup on the table.
 Veins and tendons pool to the floor from a partial arm.
 The ebony limb was the only human item in the room.

 Latina-mixed (28 yr old), TERESA stands with her hands in her ripped jean shorts pockets.
 She gnashes her teeth.
 Her deep brown lipstick covers a bruise on her lip.
 Her long hair tied in a petite ponytail dance with the whistling wind.